 The market price of the Common Stock may be subject to fluctuations in response to quarter-to-quarter variations in operating results, changes in earnings estimates by investment analysts or changes in business or regulatory conditions affecting the Company, its customers, its suppliers or its competitors.
-The stock market historically has experienced volatility that has particularly affected the market prices of securities of many companies in the healthcare industry and which sometimes has been unrelated to the operating performances of such companies.
+The stock market historically has experienced volatility which has particularly affected the market prices of securities of many companies in the healthcare industry and which sometimes has been unrelated to the operating performances of such companies.
 These market fluctuations may adversely affect the market price of the Common Stock.
-Since December 27, 1997, the closing market price of the Common Stock as reported on the Nasdaq National Market has ranged from a high of \$44 1/2 to a low of \$29 1/4.
+From December 31, 1996 through October 31, 1997, the closing market price of the Common Stock as reported on the Nasdaq National Market has ranged from a high of \$40.50 to a low of \$24.50.